Levy Shtark Zilberstein Consulting Engineering Ltd.

 About Levy Shtark Zilberstein Consulting Engineering Ltd.

-Levy Shtark Zilberstein Consulting Engineering Ltd. is a leading civil engineering firm, that provides a comprehensive range of civil engineering services in the transportation field, including road Planning traffic planning (including temporary traffic arrangements), traffic lights, and system coordination.
+Levy Shtark Zilberstein Consulting Engineering Ltd. is one of Israel’s leading civil engineering firms, that provides comprehensive services under one roof, including all planning fields in the transportation sector, including road planning, temporary and final traffic arrangements, traffic lights, signage planning, and more.

-The firm manages a wide variety of projects, including urban and interurban road planning, interchanges, light rail and metro, public transportation systems, commercial and public institution complexes, bike paths, railroads, landing strips and security roads.
-The firm takes leading part in preparing master plans, strategic plans, and outline plans, and maintains a proven ability to accompany projects from the conceptual stage, through the statutory regulation, to detailed planning and the implementation stage, up to delivery to the client.
-The applicability and viability of the project are thus incorporated into the planning process from the beginning.
+The firm manages a wide variety of projects - including urban and interurban road planning, interchanges, light rail and metro, public transportation systems, commercial and public institution complexes, bike paths, railroads, landing strips and security roads.
+Beyond its experience as a planning office, the firm also maintains extensive experience in providing “master planning” services for large-scale transportation projects, such as the Metro Project (Line M1), the Green Line of the Tel Aviv Light Rail (Section G3), the Purple Line (Section PLE), and more.
+The firm takes leading part in preparing master plans, strategic plans, and outline plans, and maintains a proven ability to accompany projects from the conceptual stage, through the statutory regulation, to detailed planning and the implementation stage, while adhering to applicability and viability of the project throughout the planning process.

 Consistent Growth Over the Years